fangli80/awesome-bioinformatics-tools/README.md

 # Awesome bioinformatics tools

 A curated list of awesome bioinformatics tools.
 Most of these tools are available on GitHub.
+This list is for building a mirror server at Peking University.

 ## Sequence alignment